Reflexions on Mahler: Dessins, Modularity and Gauge Theories: Modularity and Gauge Theories

+Moreover, we have also included the ramification data in Figure \ref{dessinref}.
+They are labelled as $\{3^V,2^E,n_1^{a_1}\dots n_k^{a_k}\}$.
+Here, $V$ and $E$ are the number of vertices and edges repectively.
+The number 3 (resp.~2) indicates that all the vertices are trivalent (resp.~each edge connects two vertices).
+The information of the faces that correspond to points ramified at $\infty$ are given by the cusp widths $\{n_i^{a_i}\}$ of the elliptic modular surface.

 Here, the plots for the dessins are rigid in the sense that the vertices and edges are at the precise positions of $k=j^{-1}$ on $S^2\cong\mathbb{C}\sqcup\{\infty\}$ (except the part in the dashed blue box in (c) where we have to zoom in since the vertices $j^{-1}(0)$ and $j^{-1}(1)$ are too close to each other).
-As a result, the dessins in (e, g, h) have different ``shapes'' though they are isomorphic graphs.

-As we have checked the reflexive polygons case by case, we conclude that \begin{proposition} With maximally tempered coefficients for all 16 reflexive polygons, the family of elliptic curves, depending on $k$, are modular elliptic surfaces such that the $j$-invariants $j(k)$ are Belyi maps.
-Furthermore, specular dual reflexive polygons, regardless of which toric phases, give rise to the same elliptic curve, and hence the same $j$-invariant and dessin. \end{proposition}
+As we have checked the reflexive polygons case by case, we conclude that \begin{proposition} With maximally tempered coefficients for all 16 reflexive polygons, we have the following properties: \begin{itemize} \item The Weierstrass normal form of the spectral curves $P(z,w)=0$, and hence the discriminants $\Delta$ and the $j$-invariants, are the same for the reflexive polygons as grouped in Table \ref{refelliptic}.
+In physics parlance, this grouping is based on specular duality.